-The special revenue fund labeled "General" is the government's primary operating fund.
-It accounts for all financial resources of the general government, except those required to be accounted for in another fund.
+The special revenue fund labeled "Park" is the other of the CSA's primary operating fund.
+It accounts for park services to the community of Wonder Valley.

 Financial reporting is based upon all GASB pronouncements including the Codification of Accounting and Financial Reporting Guidelines.
 As a general rule the effect of interfund activity has been eliminated from the government-wide financial statements.